famiclone6502/DIY_Datalink_Adapter/README.md

 *If you are trying to use a Pico W, the internal LED hardware changed from a GPIO pin to go through the Wi-Fi chip.
 This method does not support the low-latency blinking that is required for this project, which is why an external LED is required.

+### Error: Could not load 'VBRUN300.DLL' required by 'TIMEXDL', error=2
+If you receive an error about VBRUN300.DLL missing, you may need to manually extract the file from the installer using something like [7-zip].
+1. Right click on TDL21D.EXE and under 7-zip > click Open archive.
+2. Right click on SETUP.EXE and click Open Inside.
+3. Drag and drop VBRUN300.DLL into C:\DATALINK
+4. Try again

+If you only have SETUP.EXE (i.e. the floppy version), you can just right click on it, and under 7-zip click Open archive, then drag and drop VBRUN300.DLL into C:\DATALINK and try again.

+## Using the Raspberry Pi Pico Version in VMware Workstation
+-  This assumes you have a working Windows 98 virtual machine setup in VMware Workstation.
+You should also be able to use Windows 95.
+-  Determine which COM port is for the Pico on the physical/host machine.
+Example: COM7 (Unsure?
+Is your host machine running Windows 10?
+Watch Windows 10's Device Manager before and after you've unplugged the device.
+Note the differences).
+-  If your Windows 98 virtual machine is already powered on, shut down the virtual machine.
+-  Add a virtual serial port via Player > Manage > Virtual Machine Settings or right click on the Windows 98 virtual machine.
+-  Click "Add" (in the bottom left hand corner), select and add a Serial Port.
+-  Set the Serial Port to use the Physical Serial Port you determined earlier.
+Example: COM7
+-  Note that at no point during the process should you need to physically unplug the Pico.
+If you have, you may need to start over.
+-  Ensure "Connected" is unchecked in VMware Workstation.
+-  Ensure "Connect at power on" is unchecked.
+-  Start the Windows 98 Virtual Machine.
+-  Open the Timex software inside Windows 98.
+-  Intentionally fail the first device check with a sync or test.
+-  Go to Player > Manage > Virtual Machine Settings in VMware Workstation.
+-  Select the virual serial port you added earlier.
+-  Click "Connected" to enable it.
+-  Retry the Timex software sync.
+-  Timex software should now recognize your device.
+-  You should also see the LED blinking on your Pico.
+-  Place the watch 1.5 inches away from the LED.
+Be sure to shield the watch from external light.
+Example: Try using a toilet paper tube.
+-  If your watch is set to sync mode, you should hear beeps from the watch!

+Instructions originally provided by [MuddledBox].
+Thank you!

 <img src="DIY_Datalink_pico_software.jpg" width="476"><br>
+If everything is correct, you should see a blinking LED light on the Pico when syncing.

 # Arduino Version
 <img src="DIY_Datalink_photo.png" width="476"><br>
 ## Requirements (Arduino Version)